Understanding the Security Risk Behind File Upload Forms

 post_max_size = 10M

-Configure Nginx to enforce request body size limits at the web server level, so large uploads are rejected before they reach PHP:
+Configure Nginx to enforce request body size limits at the web server level, so oversized uploads are rejected before they reach PHP:

 # In Nginx server block